frisbro303/SignDNE/README.md

 # signDNE
 A Python package for ariaDNE and its sign-oriented extension.

-In order to accommodate legacy users, we have updated the original MATLAB implementation of ariaDNE to include the new sign-oriented extension: https://github.com/frisbro303/signDNE_MATLAB.
+Note!
+To accommodate legacy users, we have updated the original MATLAB implementation of ariaDNE to include the new sign-oriented extension: https://github.com/frisbro303/signDNE_MATLAB.

 ## Index